-During 2020, Newfields has received a \$9 million conditional promise to give from a donor that is not recognized in the consolidated financial statements as the conditions to the gift were not met as of June 30, 2020.
+During 2020, Newfields received a \$9 million conditional promise to give from a donor.
+To date, Newfields has received \$4.5 million towards this promise.
+The remaining \$4.5M is not recognized in the consolidated financial statements as the conditions to the gift were not met as of June 30, 2021.
 Conditions include the donor continuing to serve as the board of directors of another organization and to the matching terms of that organization, which are subject to change.
-No such gifts existed at June 30, 2019.